 What do you do with your revolution?
 Rocky Road to Dublin versus 1968 Ireland

-A scathing portrait of Ireland’s squandered independence, Peter Lennon’s state-of-the-nation documentary was launched into the fervour of the 1968 Cannes Film Festival, then – proving its point – was suppressed at home.
-Fifty years on, is the Ireland it wanted finally emerging?
+A scathing portrait of independent Ireland’s squandered liberty, Peter Lennon’s state-of-the-nation documentary was launched into the fervour of 1968 Cannes, then suppressed at home.
+Fifty years later, Erica X Eisen asks if the Ireland it wanted is finally emerging.

 On 17 May 1968, as the final frames of Rocky Road to Dublin finished rolling at its Cannes premiere, events quickly began to deviate from the festival programme: Jean-Luc Godard and Claude Lelouch jumped on to the stage at the front of the theatre and declared an end to the proceedings in solidarity with the massive demonstrations led by students and workers around the country.